TyrannosaurusLjx/FunctionTxt/README.md

-# raycastNote
+# FunctionNote
-some note for raycast python script
+some note for python script